evshary/dds_example/README.md

 * status_example: Use transient_local and liveliness to check the status of certain device.
 * instance_example: Use instance to get data with certain key.
 You can refer to the test program `take_instance.c` in CycloneDDS.

+The type of IDL in Cyclone DDS: https://github.com/eclipse-cyclonedds/cyclonedds/issues/350

 ## Build

 ```bash